 Reporting and Resolving Safety Problems

 Employees are encouraged to report safety concerns to their supervisors.
 If employees do not feel they can report the safety problem to their supervisor or have done so and do not feel the problem has been resolved, the employee may discuss the situation directly with the safety coordinator or safety committee representative.
 Any party may request EH&S assistance if internal procedures cannot resolve the problem.
-The appropriate UW Incident/Accident/Quality Improvement Report form may be used to report safety problems.
+Please report near misses, hazardous conditions, and accidents or injuries using the Online Accident Reporting System.

 Accident Reporting and Investigation